verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 The OIDC proxy runs as a sidecar in the Elasticsearch, Kibana, Prometheus, and Grafana Pods.
 This proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
-When a request comes into the OIDC proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress controller, so the request exits the cluster.
+When a request comes into the OIDC proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress Controller, so the request exits the cluster.
 Otherwise, if OIDC is on the admin cluster, then the request is sent directly to Keycloak within the cluster.
 If OIDC is on the managed cluster, then it must send requests to Keycloak on the admin cluster.